 Note that with consumer Platinum cards you can add authorized user Gold cards for no fee, and with the Business Platinum card you can add employee Business Green cards with no fee.
 That said, the Gold and Green cards have few perks whereas the authorized user Platinum cards get full airport lounge benefits, elite benefits, Global Entry reimbursement, Boingo Wifi, and Gogo inflight wifi passes (business cards).

 Some of the differences between cards show above are hardly worth mentioning.
 For example, the Morgan Stanley card lets you cash out points at 1 cent per point value.
-Don’t do that unless you really need the cash.
+I don’t recommend that unless you really need the cash.
 You should be able to get far more value for your points.

 Here are the differences that I find meaningful: